One in three of the world’s children are couch potatoes

 Australian children aren't the world's only couch potatoes with nearly one third of children globally spending three hours a day or more watching TV or on computers, according to study of over 70,000 teens in 34 nations.

-From Argentina to Zambia, Regina Guthold of the World Health Organization in Geneva and her colleagues found most children aren't getting enough exercise and it made no difference if they lived in a rich or a poor country.
+From Argentina to Zambia, Regina Guthold of the World Health Organisation in Geneva and her colleagues found most children aren't getting enough exercise and it made no difference if they lived in a rich or a poor country.

 "With regards to physical activity levels, we did not find much of a difference between poor and rich countries," Guthold told Reuters Health.
 "Growing up in a poor country does not necessarily mean that kids get more physical activity."

 The study, published in The Journal of Pediatrics, looking at 72,845 schoolchildren aged 13 to 15 from North and South America, Asia, Europe, and the Middle East.
 The children were surveyed between 2003 and 2007.

 The researchers defined adequate physical activity as at least an hour of exercise outside of gym class at least five days a week.

 Children who spent three or more hours a day watching TV, playing computer games, or chatting with friends (aside from time in school or time spent doing homework) were classified as sedentary.

 The researchers found only one quarter of the boys and 15% of the girls were getting enough exercise by these definitions.

 A quarter of boys and nearly 30% of girls were sedentary and didn't get enough exercise with girls less active than boys in every country aside from Zambia.